timelystream/timelystream.com/docs/sql/expressions/cast.md

 ---
 <div id="rrdiagram"></div>

 Casting refers to the process of changing the type of a row from one type to another.
 The standard SQL syntax for this is `CAST(expr AS typename)`.
-DuckDB also supports the easier to type shorthand `expr::typename`, which is also present in PostgreSQL.
+Blazar also supports the easier to type shorthand `expr::typename`, which is also present in PostgreSQL.

 ```sql
 -- integers [1, 2, 3]